-- Take place mainly within the borough, and benefit children and young people who live or go to school within Croydon. - Be inclusive and accessible to all children receiving benefits-related FSM and have regard to protected characteristics, including children with SEND. - Be delivered for the equivalent of at least 4 hours a day, 4 days a week, for 1 week in the Christmas 2022 holidays and/or 1 week in the Easter 2023 holidays.
+- Take place mainly within the borough, and benefit children and young people who live or go to school within Croydon. - Be inclusive and accessible to all children receiving benefits-related FSM and have regard to protected characteristics, including children with SEND. - Be delivered for the equivalent of at least 4 hours a day, 4 days a week, for 4 weeks in the Summer 2023 holidays and/or 1 week in the Christmas 2023 holidays.

-HAF funding is the giving of public money so it is important that it is used appropriately.
+HAF funding is public money, so it is important that it is used appropriately.
 HAF funding will not support projects or activities that cannot evidence how they will meet the identified needs of the beneficiaries.
 Furthermore, funding cannot be used for: